 The CTU cannot make legal assessments, establish the existence of legal provisions, assess documentary evidence or provide evidence of the facts at issue in lieu of the parties.
-His or her role is strictly limited to answering the technical questions posed by the court.
+Their role is strictly limited to answering the technical questions posed by the court.
 Each party can appoint its own retained expert (CTP) to work together with the CTU.

 The results of the CTU's expertise are put in writing.
 The CTU submits a preliminary draft report to the CTPs, who can reply within a given period with their observations and remarks.

 The process ends with the filing of a final report by the CTU, including comments on or remarks to the CTPs' notes.
-The CTU can be summoned to the hearing to explain the outcome of his or her activity or to reply to the questions raised by the lawyers and by the parties' experts.
+The CTU can be summoned to the hearing to explain the outcome of their activity or to reply to the questions raised by the lawyers and by the parties' experts.

 It is the judge's duty to evaluate the findings of all experts.
-The judge may disagree with the conclusions reached by the CTU, as long as he or she provides adequate grounds for this disagreement in his or her decision.
+The judge may disagree with the conclusions reached by the CTU, as long as they provide adequate grounds for this disagreement in their decision.